 By way of a non-limiting example, the data processed by AENOR within the framework of the relationship with the data subject and determined by the purposes for which consent has been given are included in the following categories:

 - Private contact and identity data.
-(Name and surname, address, email, landline or mobile phone number).
+(Name and surname, address, email, landline or mobile phone number, national ID document number or similar document, IP address).

 - Data relating to employment and the organisation. (company, department, position, responsibilities, functions).